Alex Halone House: History

-Halone started the house in 1909, digging a 12 ft by 12 ft basement with sandstone walls and a temporary roof, in which he and his family lived that winter.
+Halone started the house in 1909, digging a 12 x 12 ft basement with sandstone walls and a temporary roof, in which he and his family lived that winter.
 The next year he built the two–story house, 27.5 ft by 27.5 ft in rock-faced ashlar sandstone.
 Details were executed in travertine, locally found in the terraces of thermal springs.
 Over time a series of porches and dependent structures were built, sometimes as advertisements of Halone's skill with stonework.
 A chimney on the east side of the house uses slate, pink granite and sandstone, and incorporates a balcony and a window.

 A variety of porches were added by Halone, while the rear was raised from one to two stories.
 During the 1920s Halone altered the house to accommodate renters.
 Other contributing structures include a garage from the 1920s, a barn, and the sauna, which is noted on the National Register nomination as "exceptionally significant."
 Non-contributing structures include a picnic shelter, a well, a fish pond and bridge and an outdoor grill.
 While considered non-contributing to the historic designation, these elements are sympathetic in design and material to the historic structures.